 Now let’s repeat this test with the Canon DSLR and 100-400mm zoom lens.
 This image is much sharper and provides a lot more magnification.

 This is the center of the Canon 7D image at 100% actual pixels magnification.
 This is sharp.
-You can actually see the little hexagonal segments that make up the surface of the sign.
+When you click on this image to see actual pixels resolution, you can see the little hexagonal segments that make up the surface of the sign.

 Now let’s add the 1.4X teleconverter.